 Similarly, EdTech solutions such as eLearning platforms have been in a boom where virtual classrooms (and even virtual reality) have been the norm during the last few years, backing the educational system.

 As video conferencing became more popular, EdTech companies started to exploit video conferencing solutions embedded in education.
-The fact that parents and higher education students are willing to pay for better products, streaming services has seen tremendous growth.
+The fact that parents and higher education students are willing to pay for better products, and streaming services has seen tremendous growth.

 The market also demanded varied needs, differentiated content, and different approaches to educational niches.